JANUARY 1: Appear on The Saturday Show (ITV)

 SUGGS: The powers-that-be reckoned it would cost too much to recreate the look of Parliament, although a lot of the gags ended up getting recycled for inclusion in The Young Ones.
 So we missed out on serious telly domination there.

 WOODY: I’m relieved it was never made.
 I’m not an actor, so it filled me with absolute dread.
 I had a real personal dilemma over that one, because certain band members are just brilliant performers; Lee, Carl and Suggs are very good at turning their hand to that creative side and are much more comfortable learning lines and acting.
 Me?
 I was like a fish out of water.
-It was a laugh and opened up an avenue we could have gone down, but I’m not sure it was the right time, put it that way.
+It was a laugh and a brilliant experience, and it opened up an avenue we could have gone down, but I’m not sure it was the right time, put it that way.

 CHRIS: So there we were, all fired up at the possibility of becoming TV stars when Mike made the decision that broke a thousand young girls’ hearts and decided to tell us that he couldn’t commit himself to doing a TV series or, in fact, the band any more.